"....the Irish National Quidditch Team! Presenting - Connolly! Ryan! Troy! Mullet! Moran! Quigley! Aaaaaand - Lynch!"

-Along with fellow Beater Quigley, Connolly was part of the Irish team in the 1994 Quidditch World Cup final, all riding Firebolts.
-He and Moran, one of the Chasers, and supported the injured Aidan Lynch when the Cup was presented to the winning Irish team members, following Bulgarian Seeker Viktor Krum's surprise capture of the Snitch (GF8).
+Along with fellow Beater Quigley, Connolly was part of the Irish team in the 1994 final final, all of whom were riding Firebolt brooms.
+He and Moran, one of the Chasers, and supported the injured Aidan Lynch when the Cup was presented to the winning Irish team members, following Bulgarian Seeker Viktor Krum’s surprise capture of the Snitch (GF8).

 Connolly is an Anglicised form of the Old Gaelic name O'Conghaile.
 The Gaelic prefix O means "male descendant of".
 The name Conghaile comes from con "a hound" and gal "valour".
 Therefore the name could be rendered as "descendants of the Hound of Valour" (Internet Surname Database).